bradmontgomery/django-janitor/README.md

 django-janitor allows you to use [bleach](https://bleach.readthedocs.io/) to clean HTML stored in arbitrary Models.

-This is useful when you've got content stored in a 3rd-party app, but you'd like to use a whitelist for allowed HTML tags.
+This is useful when you've got HTML content stored in a 3rd-party app, but you'd like to use a whitelist for allowed HTML tags.

 ## Features

-* You don't need to edit an existing app (django-janitor listens for a Models' `pre_save` signal)
+* django-janitor listens for a Models' `pre_save` signal, and runs it's content through bleach.
 * Allowed HTML tags, attributes, and css are specified in a whitelist
 * Whitelists are managed in Django's Admin
 * There are (sensible) default whitelists included